flutter/website/src/content/testing/errors.md

   runApp(const MyApp());
 }

-// rest of `flutter create` code...
+// The rest of the `flutter create` code...
 ```

 :::note